volatiletech/authboss/README.md

 about implementing and innovating on is not authentication.
 In fact it's very much the opposite: it's one of those things that you have to do and one of those things you loathe to do.
 Authboss is supposed to remove a lot of the tedium that comes with this, as well as a lot of the chances to make mistakes.
-This allows you to care about what you're intending to do, rather than on ancillary support systems to make it happen.
+This allows you to care about what you're intending to do, rather than care about ancillary support systems required to make what you're intending to do happen.

 Here are a few bullet point reasons you might like to try it out: